 We are a holding company incorporated in the Cayman Islands and conduct our business through our subsidiaries and consolidated affiliated entity in China.
 We started our operations in August 2008 when our founders established Vipshop Information in China.
 In order to facilitate foreign investment in our company, our founders incorporated Vipshop Holdings Limited, an offshore holding company in Cayman Islands, in August 2010.
-In October 2010, Vipshop Holdings established Vipshop HK, a wholly owned subsidiary, in Hong Kong.
-Subsequently, Vipshop HK established a wholly owned PRC subsidiary, Vipshop China, in January 2011.
+In October 2010, Vipshop Holdings established Vipshop International Holdings Limited, or Vipshop HK, a wholly owned subsidiary, in Hong Kong.
+Subsequently, Vipshop HK established a wholly owned PRC subsidiary, Vipshop (China) Co., Ltd., or Vipshop China, in January 2011.